MBA Master of Business Administration (International Management)Southwark Campus

 Real life case study

-A number of live case studies will be used to enable students to apply and assimilate their knowledge throughout the course in every module where appropriate.
+Live case studies are used to enable you to apply and assimilate your knowledge throughout the course.

-A series of master classes delivered by external experts in the various specialist fields will be delivered throughout the academic year enabling our students to engage with contemporary management issues.
+A series of master classes delivered by external experts in the various specialist fields are delivered throughout the academic year.
+The focus is on engagement with contemporary management issues.

 Lectures, seminars and workshops

-Each of the modules will be delivered by a team of academics from each of the subject disciplines.
-Interactive seminars and workshops will support the lectures and have a strong focus on small group activities to encourage the active participation of students throughout the academic year, developing peer learning, the sharing of knowledge and support amongst the diverse student body.
+Each module is delivered by a team of academics.
+Interactive seminars and workshops support the lectures and focus on group activities to encourage active participation, develop peer learning, and to share knowledge and support amongst the diverse student body.

-Self-managed learning activities to supplement and consolidate classroom based activity include: reading texts and relevant journals, application of knowledge to additional problem based exercises, engaging in coursework, group discussion, review of key topics and examination preparation where appropriate.
-Many of these activities are supported by the virtual learning environment (VLE).
+Self-managed learning supplements and consolidated classroom-based activity via: reading texts and journal articles, problem based exercises, set coursework, group discussion, and review sessions.
+Many activities are supported by the virtual learning environment (VLE).

 Knowledge and skills development

-The programme provides opportunities for you to develop and demonstrate knowledge and skills in a range of areas which are described below.
+The programme provides opportunities to develop and demonstrate knowledge and skills in a range of areas.

 Knowledge and understanding

-On completion of the programme the successful student will have knowledge and understanding of:
+On completion of the programme successful students will have knowledge and understanding of:

-- the impact of the external forces upon the business organisations, the role of business ethics and corporate responsibility in determining competitive advantage
+- the impact of the external forces on business organisations, the role of business ethics and corporate responsibility in determining competitive advantage

 - the principal functional areas of management, and their interrelationships